JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 ## Math Functions

 We are exploring a few math functions in the `cmath` library that we can utilize.
-Like in previous instances, we need to state that we are using the `cmath` library, in order to access the functions.
+Like in previous instances, we need to state that we are using the `cmath` library, to access the functions.
 Thus, we write the following in our code:

 ```c++